 I'm currently a copy editor at Prism Reports, a volunteer reader at Chestnut Review, and a creative nonfiction editor at Sundog Lit.
 I was previously a staff writer at Pittsburgh City Paper, and I was the second writer in residence at City Books, where I worked on a collection of essays on adoption and identity.
 I am a 2022 Best of the Net finalist, and my writing has appeared in The Offing, Jellyfish Review, Waxwing Magazine, Chestnut Review, and more.

 In April 2019, I received a BPhil in English Fiction Writing and Communication rhetoric at the University of Pittsburgh, as well as a minor in Chinese.
 While at Pitt, I served as editor in chief of Collision Literary Magazine and copy chief of The Pitt News.
 After graduating, I worked as a barista, where I learned to pour a twelve-tier tulip, and as a content coordinator for Pittsburgh Magazine, where I retaught myself AP Style.

-You can read my latest essay, "It's Not Over Until You Leave His Animal Crossing Island," here, and you can find my other writing on my writing page.
+You can read my latest story, "Teething," here, and you can find my other writing on my writing page.